oVirt/ovirt-site/source/uncategorized/meetings.html.md

 This is the agenda for the 2012-06-13 meeting:

 *   Status of Next Release
+*   Go over details for the upcoming release day.
 *   Sub-project reports (engine, vdsm, node)
 *   Upcoming workshops
 *   How can Red Hat OSAS (Open Source and Standards) team help with oVirt?
 (Dave Neary)